 4. Now, you can embed the code right into your website.
 Here's how to do that for a variety of sites.

 HoneyBook Tip: Don't see your website listed in that article?
-Get in touch with our Concierge team by clicking the Question Mark icon on any HoneyBook page or by emailing [email protected]—they'd be happy to help determine steps for your individual site!
+Get in touch with our Concierge team by clicking the Question Mark icon on any HoneyBook page—they'd be happy to help determine steps for your individual site!

-Now, any leads coming in from your form will automatically create new Projects in the Inquiry stage of your HoneyBook Project Pipeline!
-You can even check out our Workflow options to automate some processes even further!
+Now, any leads coming in from your form will automatically create new projects in the inquiry stage of your HoneyBook project pipeline!
+You can even automate responses to incoming inquiries— sending emails, and more—using automations!

 Want to learn more?